AitSad/ImtiazGermain/README.md

 use ImtiazGermain::primecheck::{isgermainprime, isimtiazgermainprime};
 ```

-Then, call the desired encryption or utility function.
-For example, to encrypt a message using the Caesar cipher:
+Then, call the desiredfunction.
+For example, to check if a number is ImtiazGermain or not:

 ```rust
 use std::io;